A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Coalgebras over topological operads

 In the remainder of the section, we explain how the coalgebraic framework introduced in this work let us swiftly recover the classical result by May that iterated loop spaces are algebras over the little $n$-cubes operad.
 For this, we first need to define fold algebras in the category of pointed spaces with the wedge product $\vee$.

 \begin{definition} Let $X$ be a pointed space.
 The \emph{fold endomorphism operad} $\operatorname{End}^{\vee}_X$ is the operad whose arity $r$ component is given by

 with the composition map given by inserting the output of a map into the input, and the symmetric group action is given by permuting the inputs.
-If $\P$ is an operad in unpointed spaces, then a fold $\P$-algebra is a pointed space $X$ together with a morphism of operads $\P \to \End^\vee_X$. \end{definition}
+If $\P$ is an operad in unpointed spaces, then a fold $\P$-algebra is a pointed space $X$ together with a morphism of operads $\P \to \End^\vee_X$.
+Equivalently: $\operatorname{End}^{\vee}_X$ is the endomorphism operad in the category of pointed spaces together with the wedge product as symmetric monoidal structure. \end{definition}

 We leave it to the reader to check that the definition above gives an operad.
 Every pointed space is canonically a commutative fold-algebra, where the products are given by the canonical fold maps (which explains the name).